Ayoub Hussain - Brand Identity Design

 Board for freelance & contract work

-Back in 2018, i created the logo and brand identity for Ayoub Hussain, a Jiu Jitsu Coach.
+Back in 2018, we created the brand identity for Ayoub Hussain, a Jiu Jitsu Coach.

-After brainstorming several concepts i decided to create logomark that conveys an A, an h and a Martial Arts Belt 🥋
+After the strategy phase, we decided to create a logo with a subtle message along with colors and shapes reminiscent of martial arts 🥋

 Press ❤️if you like it!